cons0le7/Autorun-Linux/README.md

 - To ensure it runs at startup, you can reboot your system and check the service status again.

 # Important Notes:
-- Ensure that the script you are trying to run ( YOURSCRIPT.sh
-) is located in the same directory as this autorun script, or adjust the path accordingly.
+- Ensure that the script you are trying to run is located in the same directory as this autorun script, or adjust the path accordingly.
 - The script will run as the root user, so ensure that it does not contain any commands that could harm your system or compromise security.